- It is used to treat cancer.

 - Have your child use birth control to prevent pregnancy while taking this drug and for 1 week after stopping this drug.

-- If your child is a male and has sex with a female who could get pregnant, they must prevent pregnancy during care and for 1 week after care ends.
-They must use birth control that can be trusted.
+- If your child is a male and has sex with a female who could get pregnant, they must prevent pregnancy during treatment and for 1 week after his last dose.

 - If your child is a male and his sex partner gets pregnant while he takes this drug or within 1 week after his last dose, call the doctor right away.

 - This drug may cause harm to the unborn baby if your child takes it during pregnancy.